q1kka/notarization-service/README.md

 # notarization-component

-Notarization component is system used to notarize text or files in distributed fashion.
-It exposes RESTful api for which takes multipart/form-data and stores it to IPFS and saves the hash to Ethereum blockchain.
+Notarization component is software used to notarize text or files in distributed and immutable fashion.
+It exposes RESTful api for which takes multipart/form-data and stores it to IPFS and saves the hash of the file to smart contract residing in Ethereum blockchain.

 ## Environment

 This program uses environmental variables for configurations in production.
 Out of box software works in development mode.
 In development mode preset enviroment is used.

-When in production, following enviromental variables must be set;
+When deploying to production, following enviromental variables must be set;

 ```env
 PORT=[port to listen to]